microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ## Phase Current Balancing

 A current balancing scheme has been implemented on the demo firmware accompanying this board.
 The goal is that both phases share the load current equally.
 This scheme is only run if the total load current is above 1.4A (see the macro "IOUT_SRONIL" in the firmware), so the thermal stress is shared equally between the phases when the load is high enough that thermal management is warranted.
+The code is located in the function Drv_PwrCtrl_ILLC_ILPHVoltageLoop(), which is in the file power_controller/drv_pwrctrl_ILLC_SRandControl.c.
+This function is called from the ADCAN0 interrupt, which is located in the file driver/drv_adc.c.

 <p>
   <center>